 We are currently conducting a Phase II clinical trial of mecamylamine hydrochloride for depression as an add-on therapy to citalopram hydrobromide, a commonly prescribed anti-depressant.
-If the results of the trial are favorable, we plan to consider conducting a Phase III clinical trial of mecamylamine hydrochloride as an add-on therapy to citalopram hydrobromide.
 We are aware of a patent application that has been filed internationally that, if issued as a patent, could be infringed by our continued development and commercialization of mecamylamine hydrochloride for depression as an add-on therapy to citalopram hydrobromide.
 We believe that, even if this patent application issues as a patent, the development or commercialization of mecamylamine hydrochloride for depression as an add-on therapy to citalopram hydrobromide by the patent holder or any other third party would infringe our intellectual property rights.
-However, if this patent application issues as a patent, we could be required to obtain a license in order to continue to develop and commercialize mecamylamine hydrochloride for depression as an add-on therapy to citalopram hydrobromide.
+However, if this patent application issues as a patent, we could be required to obtain a license if we continue to develop and commercialize mecamylamine hydrochloride for depression as an add-on therapy to citalopram hydrobromide.
 We may not be able to obtain a license on acceptable terms, or at all.
 If we are unable to obtain a license on acceptable terms, we may be required to cease further development or commercialization of mecamylamine hydrochloride for depression as an add-on therapy to citalopram hydrobromide, which could significantly harm our business.